Extreme Gradient Boosting (XGBOOST) in Excel

-The misclassification rates give an indication of how well the model performs both on the training and validation set.
-Here, the misclassification rate is 2,4% for the training and 6,7% for the validation set.
+The misclassification rates indicate how well the model performs both on the training and validation set.
+Here, the misclassification rate is 1.2% for the training and 10% for the validation set.

 The confusion matrix for the training sample is then displayed in the report.
 This table shows the percentage of observations that were well classified for each modality (true positives and true negatives).
-For example, we can see that the observations of modality 0 (genuine) were well classified at 96.34% while the observations of modality 1 (counterfeit ) were well classified at 98.86%.
+For example, we can see that the observations of modality 0 (genuine) were well-classified at 98.78% while the observations of modality 1 (counterfeit ) were well-classified at 98.86%.

-The confusion plot allows visualizing this table in a synthetic way.
+The confusion plot allows synthetically visualizing this table.
 The gray squares on the diagonal represent the observed numbers for each modality.
 The orange squares represent the predicted numbers for each modality.
-Thus, we can see that the surfaces of the squares completely overlap for the two modalities (79 well-predicted observations out of 82 observed observations for modality 0 and 87 well-predicted observations out of 88 observed observations for modality 1).
+Thus, we can see that the surfaces of the squares completely overlap for the two modalities (81 well-predicted observations out of 82 observed observations for modality 0 and 87 well-predicted observations out of 88 observed observations for modality 1).

-The Results by object table contains for each observation, the real class, the predicted class, and the probability to belong to the different categories of the response variable.
+The Results by object table contains, for each observation, the real class, the predicted class, and the probability of belonging to the different categories of the response variable.